mcolesh/CoupleIt/README.md

 # CoupleIt:
-## Lets you to devide a group of people into sub-groups with restrictions.
+## Lets you to devide a group of people into sub-groups with restrictions: